Native American legend Sitting Bull’s great-grandson identified through DNA from 130-year-old hair

 “In principle, you could investigate whoever you want — from outlaws like Jesse James to the Russian tsar’s family, the Romanovs,” Willerslev said in the news release.
 “If there is access to old DNA, typically extracted from bones, hair or teeth, they can be examined in the same way.”

-Kim TallBear, an associate professor in the faculty of Native studies at the University of Alberta, told NBC News that while there has not been a real challenge to the claim from LaPointe and his sisters about them being related to Sitting Bull, she noted studies such as this one can be complicated because of what it could mean in terms of potentially exploiting Indigenous communities.
+Kim TallBear, an associate professor on the faculty of Native studies at the University of Alberta, told NBC News that while there has not been a real challenge to the claim from LaPointe and his sisters about them being related to Sitting Bull, she noted studies such as this one can be complicated because of what it could mean in terms of potentially exploiting Indigenous communities.

 “Any time we participate with a scientist in reaffirming genetic definitions of what it means to be Indigenous, we are de facto helping to uphold their definitions over our own,” TallBear said.
 “But we’re stuck between a rock and a hard place because settler institutions control the disposition of Sitting Bull’s remains.”